kmjones1979/scaffold-eth-2-solidity/README.md

 ```

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the debug contract tab.

-> The app config for Scaffold-ETH 2 is located in `packages/nextjs/scaffold.config.ts`

 5. Test your smart contract